welfare-state-analytics/riksdagen-corpus/corpus/references/README.md

 # References

 This directory contains references used within the corpus.
 The sub-directory `bibfiles/` contains `.bib` files for each reference.
-The file `references.bib` is a compiled single reference file for the `.bib` files contained in the `bibfiles/` directory. `references.bib` is compiled using `scripts/references/compile-bib-references.py`.
+A single reference list `.bib` file can be compiled using `scripts/references/compile-bib-references.py`.

 ## Conventions